Houlton International Airport

 Houlton International Airport is a public-use airport located in the town of Houlton in Aroostook County, Maine, United States, near the town border of Hodgdon, Maine, also on the border of New Brunswick, Canada.
 This general aviation airport is publicly owned by the town of Houlton.
 It once had scheduled airline service on Northeast Airlines.

+History

 The airport originated as Houlton Army Air Base.
 Prior to the United States' entry into World War II, American army pilots flew planes to the base.
 They could not fly the planes directly into Canada, a member of the British Commonwealth, because that would violate the official United States position of neutrality.
 Local farmers used their tractors to tow the planes into Canada, where the Canadians closed the Woodstock highway so that aircraft could use it as a runway.

 From October 1944 to May 1946, the air base housed Camp Houlton, a prisoner-of-war camp.